-The Nominating and Corporate Governance Committee (the "Nominating Committee") seeks to have the Board represent a diversity of backgrounds and experience and assesses potential nominees in light of the Board's current size and page 10 composition.
-The Nominating Committee believes that the minimum qualifications for serving as a director of the Company are that a nominee demonstrate, by significant accomplishment in his or her field, an ability to make a meaningful contribution to the Board's oversight of the business and affairs of the Company and have a reputation for honest and ethical conduct in both his or her professional and personal activities.
-The Nominating Committee may, from time to time, develop and recommend additional criteria for identifying and evaluating director candidates.
-In addition, the Nominating Committee examines a candidate's other commitments, potential conflicts of interest and independence from management and the Company.
+The Corporate Governance Committee seeks to have the Board represent a diversity of backgrounds and experience and assesses potential nominees in light of the Board's current size and composition.
+The Corporate Governance Committee page 11 believes that the minimum qualifications for serving as a director of the Company are that a nominee demonstrate, by significant accomplishment in his or her field, an ability to make a meaningful contribution to the Board's oversight of the business and affairs of the Company and have a reputation for honest and ethical conduct in both his or her professional and personal activities.
+The Corporate Governance Committee may, from time to time, develop and recommend additional criteria for identifying and evaluating director candidates.
+In addition, the Corporate Governance Committee examines a candidate's other commitments, potential conflicts of interest and independence from management and the Company.

-The Nominating Committee implements its policy with regard to considering diversity by annually reviewing with the Board the Board's composition as a whole and recommending, if appropriate, measures to be taken so that the Board reflects the appropriate balance of knowledge, depth, diversity of backgrounds and experience, and the skills and expertise required for the Board as a whole.
-The Nominating Committee assesses the effectiveness of this policy by periodically reviewing the Board membership criteria with the Board.
+The Corporate Governance Committee implements its policy with regard to considering diversity by annually reviewing with the Board the Board's composition as a whole and recommending, if appropriate, measures to be taken so that the Board reflects the appropriate balance of knowledge, depth, diversity of backgrounds and experience, and the skills and expertise required for the Board as a whole.
+The Corporate Governance Committee assesses the effectiveness of this policy by periodically reviewing the Board membership criteria with the Board.
 This assessment enables the Board to update the skills and experience it seeks in the Board as a whole and in individual directors, as the Company's needs evolve and change over time.

-The Nominating Committee identifies potential nominees by asking current directors and executive officers to notify the Nominating Committee if they become aware of persons meeting the criteria described above who might be available to serve on the Board.
-The Nominating Committee will also consider director candidates recommended by stockholders on the same basis as it considers all other candidates.
-In considering such candidates, the Nominating Committee will take into consideration the Board's current size and composition, needs of the Board, including the skills and experience of existing directors and the qualifications of the candidate.
-To have a candidate considered by the Nominating Committee, a stockholder must comply with all applicable provisions of the Bylaws, must submit the recommendation in writing and must include the following information:
+The Corporate Governance Committee identifies potential nominees by asking current directors and executive officers to notify the Corporate Governance Committee if they become aware of persons meeting the criteria described above who might be available to serve on the Board.
+The Corporate Governance Committee will also consider director candidates recommended by stockholders on the same basis as it considers all other candidates.
+In considering such candidates, the Corporate Governance Committee will take into consideration the Board's current size and composition, needs of the Board, including the skills and experience of existing directors and the qualifications of the candidate.
+To have a candidate considered by the Corporate Governance Committee, a stockholder must comply with all applicable provisions of the Bylaws, must submit the recommendation in writing and must include the following information:

-- The name of the stockholder and evidence of the stockholder's ownership of Company stock, including the number of shares owned and the length of time of ownership; and - The name of the candidate, the candidate's resume or a listing of his or her qualifications to be a director of the Company, and the person's consent to be named as a director if selected by the Nominating Committee and nominated by the Board.
+- The name of the stockholder and evidence of the stockholder's ownership of Company stock, including the number of shares owned and the length of time of ownership; and - The name of the candidate, the candidate's resume or a listing of his or her qualifications to be a director of the Company, and the person's consent to be named as a director if selected by the Corporate Governance Committee and nominated by the Board.